I Tracked My Period Daily for 9 Months. Here’s How It Transformed My Health.

 This symptom prompts me to try to get more sleep and be gentle with myself.

-Your discharge (colour, smell, consistency) can also hint to your vaginal health so it’s a handy one to be curious about.
+Your discharge (colour, smell, consistency) can also hint at your vaginal health, so it’s a handy one to be curious about.

-The amount and colour of discharge changes during your cycle due to changing hormones like progesterone.
+The amount and colour of discharge change during your cycle due to changing hormones like progesterone.
 It can also hint that you’re about to ovulate!

 HUNGER AND CRAVINGS

-“WHERE IS THE CHOCOLATE?!”… is pretty much me the week before my period.
+“WHERE IS THE CHOCOLATE?!”… is pretty much me the week before mine starts.

-Cravings are high but what I notice the most is how I am noticeably hungrier from days 21-28.
+My cravings are high but what I notice the most is how I am noticeably hungry before period kick-off day, from days 21-28.
 So I don’t fight it.
-I try to make healthier choices but if I am hungry, I trust my body needs more food.
-So I respond, feeding it without judgement.
+I try to make healthier choices but if I’m hungry, I trust my body needs more food.
+So I respond, feeding it without judgement, during these hungriest days of my menstrual cycle.

 What this teaches me is that there is no need to fight my body.
 My body is guiding me – sometimes it’s more hungry, sometimes it’s less.
 I simply need to practice listening to it.
 It’s divine.